 Fresh vegetables and fruits Hub

-This action has improved the quality of the food aid.
+This action allowed to improve the overall quality of the food aids.

 Crowdfunding campaign to support the food hub

 Fondazione di Comunità Milano, together with the Municipality of Milan and some partners of the action, has opened a crowdfunding action in order to support the activities of the hub and the purchase of food that will be donated.

 If you want to donate – click here: www.milanopermilano.it/dona